amaurits/maurits/content/CV/_index.md

 ---
-description: "Click here for a copy of my CV"
+excerpt: "Click here for a copy of my CV"
 draft: false
 layout: single
 links: